freenas/freenas-docs/userguide/freenas_jails.rst

 command line utility for creating, managing, and launching `bhyve <https://en.wikipedia.org/wiki/Bhyve>`_ guests.

-.. note:: this type of virtualization requires an Intel or AMD
-          processor that reports the "POPCNT" (POPulation Count) processor feature.
-To verify that your processor has this feature, type
-          :command:`grep POPCNT /var/run/dmesg.boot` from
-          :ref:`Shell`.
-If you just receive your prompt back, you will not be able to install guests using :command:`iohyve`.
+.. note:: This type of virtualization requires an Intel or AMD processor that reports the "POPCNT" (POPulation Count) processor feature.
+To verify that the processor has this feature, type :command:`grep POPCNT /var/run/dmesg.boot` from :ref:`Shell`.
+If the prompt just returns, the CPU is not capable of running virtual guests with :command:`iohyve`.

-To initialize this utility, run this command, substituting the name of the pool to hold the bhyve guests and the name of the network interface::
+Run this command to initialize iohyve, substituting the name of the pool to hold the bhyve guests and the name of the network interface::